 The California State University (CSU) has made many changes to their developmental education policy for admitted students.
-CSU is no longer offering placement tests in English and math, and will instead place students into one of four math categories and one of four English categories based on their grades in high school or college, ACT and SAT scores, Advanced Placement (AP) scores, and International Baccalaureate (IB) scores.
-After examining students' academic records, Cal State East Bay academic advisors will determine which category best meets students' needs and notify them by email.
-The assigned category determines students' next semester's courses.
+CSU is no longer offering placement tests in English and math, and will instead place students into one of four math pathways and one of four English pathways based on their grades in high school or college, ACT and SAT scores, Advanced Placement (AP) scores, and International Baccalaureate (IB) scores.
+After examining students' academic records, Cal State East Bay academic advisors will determine which pathway best meets students' needs and notify them by email.
+The assigned pathway determines students' next semester's courses.
 Some students may be asked to participate in the Early Start program this summer.

 All freshmen and some transfers have to fulfill the Written Communication requirement, either through high school courses and test scores, or through classes at Cal State East Bay.
 Use this diagram to determine your English pathway.